feathersjs/docs/guides/chat/testing.md

 npm test
 ```

-This will print out some additional coverage information and put a complete HTML report into the `coverage` folder.
+This will print out some additional coverage information.

 ## Changing the default test directory